telerik/ajax-docs/api/client/Telerik.Web.UI.RadSpell.md

 `None`

 ## Events

-### clientCheckStarted
+### clientCheckCancelled

-The clientCheckStarted client-side event occurs when the spell check begins and before the spell check dialog appears.
+The clientCheckCancelled client-side event occurs if the user cancels the spell check.

 #### Event Data